-Revenue from the trading of fire engines, fire prevention and fighting and rescue equipment for the year increased by 1.8 times to approximately RMB53 million.
-Operating results turned around and realized a profit of RMB2 million (2009: loss of RMB1 million).
+Revenue from the trading of fire engines, fire prevention and fighting and rescue equipment for the year increased 10% to RMB58 million.
+Operating results, had the impairment loss on goodwill of RMB12 million been excluded, would have been a profit of around RMB2 million which approximated that for last year.